Are Violas the Same as Pansies?

 Pansies and violas are a great addition to any fall or winter flowerbed.
 They are cold weather tolerant and they are winter flowering, which makes them a rarity in the flower world.
-While you may think all of the smaller flowered plants are pansies, these two flowers are different, and you’ll want to make sure that you plant the right flower for your yard.
+While you may think all of the smaller flowered plants are pansies, these two flowers are different, and you’ll want to make sure that you plant the right flower for your yard or maybe even your commercial complex.

 What Is The Difference Between Pansies and Violas?
 Are they Annuals or Perennials?